Azure/azure-sdk/docs/cpp/introduction.md

 {% include requirement/SHOULD id="cpp-style-sub-sdk-header" %} have headers for smaller components that make sense to be used together.
 For example, `<azure/speech/translation.hpp>`.

 {% include requirement/MUSTNOT id="cpp-style-change-headers" %} substantially change the names exposed by the header in response to macros or other controls.
 For example, `NOMINMAX` or `WIN32_LEAN_AND_MEAN` from `<Windows.h>`.

+{% include requirement/MUSTNOT id="cpp-style-define-non-azure-types" %} declare types in included headers that define types in namespaces other than `Azure`.
+This requirement precludes Azure headers from including 3rd party headers like `openssl.h` or `windows.h` since all of these headers define types in the global namespace.

 ### Documentation Style